Has the Use of Technology In Learning Boosted or Diminished The Development of Creative Thinking Among Learners?

 - Appreciated by thousands of clients.
 Check client reviews

 Analysis and Evaluation

-However, if learners are instructed to copy and perhaps label the same images from a print textbook, they are likely to forget easily and it may be hard for them to reproduce it in future.
-This means that the understanding of information withdrawn media instructional materials will increase creativity of these learners.
-For instance, in reproducing images from virtual materials, the learners will draw the same image in slightly different ways that passes the point home.
+However, if learners are instructed to copy and perhaps label the same images from a print textbook, they are likely to forget easily and it may be hard for them to reproduce them in the future.
+This means that the understanding of information withdrawn media instructional materials will increase the creativity of these learners.
+For instance, in reproducing images from virtual materials, the learners will draw the same image in slightly different ways that pass the point home.

-Presently, most topics especially in science subjects are taught using visual materials such as videos and presentation.
+Presently, most topics especially in science subjects are taught using visual materials such as videos and presentations.
 This leads us to the fact that higher populations of the scholars we have today have a good mastery of visual literacy.
-Considering the rate of globalization and advent of technology, it is a good thing to embrace visual literacy, though it may not offer all the skills one requires in learning.
-According to my learners, most of these visual instructional materials are technical and may be watched for pleasure.
-However, they can be played when need arises (Huang et al, 2013).
+Considering the rate of globalization and the advent of technology, it is a good thing to embrace visual literacy, though it may not offer all the skills one requires in learning.
+According to my learners, most of these visual instructional materials are technical and maybe watched for pleasure.
+However, they can be played when the need arises (Huang et al, 2013).

-Most institutions have now wireless internet access for learners for the purpose of reference or clarification of class work.
+Most institutions have now wireless internet access for learners for the purpose of reference or clarification of classwork.
 Learners who are given the chance to verify content online while it is being taught get additional content for the course.
 Most educational sites provide links to related information on the internet, giving learners a chance to get exposed to a variety of the same information as discussed by different scholars.
 The availability of Adobe Connect, illustrated in figure 6 allows learners to utilize web meetings and webinars appropriately.
-This enables access to remote learners and improve creation of such technology.
+This enables access to remote learners and improves the creation of such technology.